Chart Color Schemes

 Bentley is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Bentley has one of the most culturally diverse populations in Australia, with 48.9% speaking a language other than English at home and 59.2% born overseas.
-Christianity is the predominant religion in Bentley, accounting for 36.0% of its population.
-Notably, Buddhism is more prevalent in Bentley at 10.3%, compared to 6.7% across Greater Perth.
+Bentley, one of the most culturally diverse areas in Australia, has 48.9% of its population speaking a language other than English at home and 59.2% born overseas.
+Christianity is the predominant religion in Bentley, with 36.0% of people identifying as such.
+However, Buddhism is significantly overrepresented, comprising 10.3% of the population compared to the Greater Perth average of 2.7%.

 Frequently Asked Questions - Diversity